Nexusnui/Convert-To-LDraw/README.md

 This version has no commandline interface, that was available in the previous versions.

 Run/Install:
-Currently there is only a installer for Windows Version and package installable through pipx/pip.
+Currently there is only a installer for Windows Version(x86) and package installable through pipx/pip.
 Under Releases you find an installer and portable version for Windows and the package for pipx/pip.
 If have an antivirus software installed it might warn you, when running the installer.
-To avoid the problems with an antivirus or for installation on Linux and Mac follow the [manual installation guide](MANUALINSTALL.md), which explains the installation with pipx.
+To avoid the problems with an antivirus or for installation on Linux, Mac and possibly Windows on Arm(untested) follow the [manual installation guide](MANUALINSTALL.md), which explains the installation with pipx.

 Known "Issues":